-Meta-analysis provides evidence that vitamin D supplementation may reduce chronic low-grade inflammation in patients with type 2 diabetes.
+Meta-analysis provides evidence that Vitamin D supplementation may reduce chronic low-grade inflammation in patients with type 2 diabetes.
 28

-A study published in the Journal of the American Medical Association and involving more than 7 million U.S. military personnel indicates that high circulating levels of Vit-D were associated with improved nerve health.
+A study published in the Journal of the American Medical Association and involving more than 7 million U.S. military personnel indicates that high circulating levels of Vitamin D were associated with improved nerve health.
 29 A similar finding was reported in a study involving women from the Nurses’ Health Study who were supplementing with 400 IU or more per day.
 30

 A higher level of D3 was associated with higher testosterone levels in Korean men.
 This relationship held after adjusting for season, body, age, composition, exercise, alcohol use, smoking, and chronic disease.
 33

 A publication titled “Vitamin D Correlation with Testosterone Concentration in US Army Special Operations Personnel” highlights a linear relationship with testosterone concentrations and Vitamin D deficiency.34 Vitamin D deficiency may limit testosterone synthesis and potentially limit human performance.

 Vitamin D and Cancer Risk